-conducted laboratory tests to ensure the face masks revamping in the academic staff cadre with an increased number of doctoral degree holders as well standards.
-Subsequently, over 230,000 Face Masks and as senior standing staff.
-Furthermore, the Faculty 4000 Personal Protective Equipment manufactured is approaching near full complete of teaching staff, by the Textile Company was distributed across the a relative new phenomenon in the Faculty staffing
+In the past academic year, there has been a great revamping in the academic staff cadre with an increased number of doctoral degree holders as well as senior standing staff.
+Furthermore, the Faculty is approaching near full complete of teaching staff, a relative new phenomenon in the Faculty staffing position.